There are a variety of ways you can contribute to B2B Marketing, including features, case studies, reviews and best practice or how to guides.

 However if you are looking to contribute an opinion piece, blog or a if you have a burning question, head over to our community pages now.

 Scheduled features are largely written by freelancers.
-To contribute, please check out the synopsis in the forward features section of this site, and email a proposed contribution to the acting deputy editor Maxine Marshall.
+To contribute, please check out the synopsis in the forward features section of this site, and email a proposed contribution to the acting magazine editor Maxine Marshall.
 If this is of relevance, it will be forwarded to the appropriate writer, and an interview will be arranged.
 Please note: names of authors will not be made available.

 Suggestions for forward features are also welcome.